A working model on the peopling of Eurasia

 UP period:

 During the IUP expansion, ancestral West Eurasians stayed in the Hub region, accumulating shared genetic drift.
-At around 41kya, ancestral West Eurasians started to expanded out of the Hub, being affilated with Upper Paleolithic material culture (Aurignacian and Gravettian like tools).
-These West Eurasian lineages which expansed out of the Hub became known as the 'West Eurasian Core' ("WEC"):
+At around 40kya, ancestral West Eurasians started to expanded out of the Hub, being affilated with Upper Paleolithic material culture (Aurignacian and Gravettian like tools, as well as Baradostian types).
+These West Eurasian lineages which expansed out of the Hub became known as the 'West Eurasian Core' ("WEC"), those who stayed in the Hub may have became the "WEC2":

-In Siberia, the UP wave would merge with local EEC groups (Onge/Tianyuan/ESEA-like) to give rise to the Ancient North Siberians and derived Ancient North Eurasians (ANS/ANE).
 The ANS/ANE have previously been described as "Paleolithic admixture event between WEC and EEC lineages".
 The ANE/ANS lineage expanded massively throughout Eurasia, mostly via an East to West expansion, contributing to multiple groups such as the Mesolithic "Eastern hunter-gatherers" (EHG) in Europe, the "West Siberian hunter-gatherers" (WSHG), as well as towards populations of the Persian plateau and Southwest Asia, and finally also to the formation of Native Americans (in tandem with a derived ESEA component).

-The WEC lineages which populated Anatolia and the Caucasus would give rise to several of the most important West Eurasian lineages: namely the Proto-WHG (which would later merge with UP Europeans as well as some ANE-like geneflow to form the WHG), the Anatolian_HGs (which would give rise to later Anatolian and European Farmers and also contributed significantly to other nearby groups), and the Caucasus_UP as well as Levant_UP groups.
-Those related to the Levant_UP groups would later (c.
-30kya) also expand into Northern Africa, resulting in the formation of the Iberomaurusian culture cline, by merging with the local "basal" Eurasian, specifically 'Ancient North African' lineage (as well as possible deeper African SAHG-like lineages [Aterian remnants?]).
+The WEC lineages which populated Anatolia and the Caucasus received geneflow from the WEC2 group and Basal Eurasians to their South, from the Persian Gulf region and Arab peninsula, and would give rise to several of the most important West Eurasian lineages: namely contributing to the WHG cluster (which also derived parts of their ancestry from UP Europeans as well as some ANE-like geneflow), the Anatolian_HGs (which would give rise to later Anatolian and European Farmers and also contributed significantly to other nearby groups), and the Caucasus_UP as well as Levant_UP groups.

 The first successful major expansion was the IUP/EEC wave (Ancient East Eurasians), which populated most of Eurasia; with the EEC heading into the South–Southeast Asia region, diversifying there, and the main source of ancestry for all modern East Eurasians.